iamfarzad/vercelaichat_28apr25/TASK.md

 mission critical

-"You are correct: the sidebar components (including SidebarHistory and SidebarUserNav) are still rendering outside the modal context, as evidenced by their presence in the DOM even when not inside the modal.
+ the sidebar components (including SidebarHistory and SidebarUserNav) are still rendering outside the modal context, as evidenced by their presence in the DOM even when not inside the modal.
 This is likely because the logic for rendering the sidebar (via AppSidebar) is still present in ChatUIWrapper, and ChatUIWrapper itself may be used outside the strict modal context.

 Plan to Fix: